How to Make a Household Budget

 Step A: Start with your income

+It is important to start with your income.
 Pull together pay stubs or your W2 or W9 statements from your employer, or any deposit documentation that captures your income picture.
 Divide the yearly total by 12 to get a monthly total.

 Step B: List all of your expenses